GeoSensorWebLab/gsw-chef/asw-etl/README.md

 ## Supported Platforms

-* Ubuntu Server 20.04 LTS
+* Ubuntu Server 18.04 LTS

-Ubuntu Server 18.04 LTS is untested.
+Ubuntu 20.04 LTS contains Python 3.8 by default, and the latest stable Apache Airflow is not compatible with 3.8 (yet).

 ## Usage